 Above all, retirement plans don’t have to be expensive or difficult to manage.
 In light of Colorado’s rollout of the Secure Savings Plan, we are offering small business owners and employers a free, no-obligation call with a CERTIFIED FINANCIAL PLANNER™ to help answer all your questions.
 We can help you create a better, more efficient retirement plan that is tailored to you and your employee’s specific needs.
 We are local in Colorado Springs and are here to help with all your retirement plan needs.

-One of the great things about a Roth IRA is that while contributions to a Roth IRA are not tax-deductible when you make them, the distributions can grow tax-free.
-Unlike a traditional IRA which is tax-deductible, you’ll have to pay taxes on them at your income tax rate.
+An individual retirement account (IRA), specifically a Roth IRA, is a great option to save for retirement.
+One of the significant advantages of a Roth IRA is that, while contributions are not tax-deductible at the time you make them, the distributions can grow tax-free.
+This differs from a traditional IRA, where contributions may be tax-deductible, but withdrawals are taxed at your income tax rate.

 Many pre-retirees want to find more ways to save for retirement.
 They also want to make sure they are setting themselves up for a better tax situation when they start taking money out of their accounts.
-A Roth IRA allows married couples over 50, to add an additional $16,000 ($7,000 each) per year, helping them build a tax-free nest egg.

 However, there are several common mistakes we see that cause people major tax issues or nullify their contributions.
 Below are the most common mistakes we find and how to avoid them